-We’re seeing more and more evidence of companies who rely on their suppliers to tell them what rebates they should claim!
+We’re seeing more and more evidence of companies who rely on their suppliers or vendors to tell them what rebates they should claim.

 This is surprising given that rebates can be the largest contributor to profit for buying groups and a significant percentage for companies in the building materials, retail and wholesale distribution sectors.

-From our research, its clear that the lack of a rebate management system is the number one challenge for companies rather than an unwillingness to be proactive in claiming rebates from suppliers.
+From our research, it's clear that the lack of a rebate management system is the number one challenge for companies rather than an unwillingness to be proactive in claiming vendor rebates from suppliers.

 What we have seen is not sloppy management processes, but a real challenge to work through spreadsheets and gain an accurate picture of what should be claimed.
 Everyone involved in the process recognises the importance of robust rebate management and the potential negative hit on the bottom line but simply lack the right tools.